HOME > MANCHESTER PRIDE INVESTIGATION

 How did you first become interested?

 I was always against the 'pledgeband'.
 In 1999 I was entitled to a concessionary band and went along to an office at the town hall to ask about one.
 There was a lot of 'tut tutting' about how me not paying full price would mean less money for good causes and I seem to remember there were a few familiar faces among the people sitting there.
+I felt they were humiliating people.

-Like most people I was furious and went to the public meetings and after that I began to take an interest.
+After Mardi Gras 1999 it emerged that nothing had been raised for charity.
+Like many people I was furious,went to the public meetings and after that began to take an interest.
 From 2003 onwards, the ticket and fences were reintroduced and there seemed to be less transparency and openness.

-When I began asking questions I found that often I couldn't get a response at all.
+When I began asking questions I found often I couldn't get a response at all.
 One letter was sent through my MP and even he struggled to get a reply.
 There seemed to be a general attitude that I had no right to ask.
 That made me more curious.

 Is the information on your website accurate?